tanweijie123/ParseGPQ/README.txt

 Date: 		22/09/2020
 ///////////////////////////////////////////////////////////////////////////////////////////

-There are 3 input files for this program.
+There are 3 input files (1 database hosted online) for this program.

 ## Do not change the file name ##
 /data/gpq.txt
 /data/assign.txt

-Output: /data/output.csv
+Output: /data/output.xlsx

 *******************************************************************************************